legalize-dev/legalize-nl/nl/BWBR0035791.md

 **Vaste verbindingen / Fixed links**

-Vaste verbindingen worden ook wel straalverbindingen genoemd.
-Hierbij wordt gebruik gemaakt van twee vaste opstelpunten en richtantennes.
+### Annex 5, Summary of this Dutch Frequency Plan

 **VoA** – Verdeling op Afroep.
 Zie par.
 5.6.

-### Annex 5, Summary of this Dutch Frequency Plan
+**VOR** – **VHF Omnidirectional Radio range** / Navigatiesysteem voor de luchtvaart.

 **WRC –** **World Radio Conference**

-This Dutch frequency plan, edition 2014 (NFP2014) is a fully revised decree document of the last National Frequency Plan, edition 2005 (NFP2005).
-More limited changes of the frequency table have been published, on an average half-yearly basis, as interim changes since the NFP2005.
+The main part of this decree is the frequency table (chapter 10).
+It contains an overview of present allocations, assignments and designations in the Netherlands.
+The chapters preceding the table provide an introduction, an explanation and background.

 This Dutch frequency plan, edition 2014 (NFP2014) is a fully revised decree document of the last National Frequency Plan, edition 2005 (NFP2005).
 More limited changes of the frequency table have been published, on an average half-yearly basis, as interim changes since the NFP2005.